humphrmc/CS-251-Assignment-1/CS-251-FAQ.md

         <li> Know Java, Eclipse, and Git (or can learn them quickly on
         their own)
         <li> Want to understand both the concepts and
-        practice of developing mobile software applications and services
+        practice of developing object-oriented and generic software applications and services
         <li> Are curious about how the Android software stack itself is designed and implemented
         <li> Are willing/able to carefully read/follow the instructions in the course assignments and
         announcements.